ls1intum/Artemis/docs/dev/guidelines/criteria-builder.rst

 4. Joins
 ========

-Many different joins are available (e.g. Join, ListJoin, SetJoin, CollectionJoin, ...) - please choose the right one.
+Different joins are available (e.g. Join, ListJoin, SetJoin, CollectionJoin, ...) - please choose the right one.

 - If we want to join from X to Y, we need to define the column and the join type.
-Please mind that when the join type is not specified, Inner Join is made by default.
+Please mind that when the join type is not specified an Inner Join is made by default.

     .. code-block:: java